 The Furlong group dissects fundamental principles of transcriptional regulation, and how that drives cell fate decisions during development, focusing on organisational and functional properties of the genome.

 Previous and current research

-Our research focuses on dissecting general mechanisms of transcriptional regulation, including how the cis-regulatory genome is organised within the nucleus (Figure 1), and how chromatin state and transcription factor occupancy influence this process (Figure 2).
-We investigate how natural sequence variation (both within and between species) affects transcription, leading to specific phenotypes.
-Our work combines genomic, genetic and computational approaches to understand these processes, including the development of new genomic tools to facilitate this analysis within the context of a multi-cellular embryo; Drosophila mesoderm specification.
+Our research focuses on dissecting general mechanisms of transcriptional regulation, including how the cis-regulatory genome is organised within the nucleus, and how chromatin state and transcription factor occupancy influence this process (Figure 1).
+We also investigate how natural sequence variation perturbs genome regulation, leading to specific phenotypes (Figure 2).
+Our work combines genomic, genetic, imaging and computational approaches to understand these processes, including the development of new genomic methods within the context of a multicellular embryo.

 Future projects and goals

-To uncover general properties of enhancer function we developed methods to investigate tissue specific (Nature Genetics, 2012), and single-cell (Figure 1; Nature 2018) changes in chromatin state in the context of a multicellular embryo's development.
-Going forward, we will combine this technology with single cell methods and CRISPR/Cas9 technology to understand regulatory properties associated with developmental transitions.
+To uncover general properties of enhancer function we developed methods to investigate tissue specific (Nature Genetics, 2012), and single-cell (Figure 1; Nature 2018) changes in chromatin state during cellular transitions within a multicellular embryo's development.
+Going forward, we will combine single cell methods with CRISPR/Cas9 technology to understand regulatory properties associated with developmental transitions.